 Audit methodology user groups

-All new and revised Auditing and Assurance Standards are evaluated by the Technical and Audit Quality (TAQ) business unit for their impact on existing audit methodologies.
+All new and revised Auditing and Assurance Standards are evaluated by our Technical and Audit Quality (TAQ) business unit for any impact on existing audit methodologies.
 TAQ makes recommendations to the user groups on the changes necessary to ensure that the audit methodologies comply with the standards.

-During the year there were changes to the financial audit methodology to reflect new and amended standards relating to:
+During the year there were also changes to the financial audit methodology to reflect new and amended standards including those relating to: